 Conclusions: Although evidence on the efficacy of UDM in preventing opioid use disorder, overdose, and diversion is limited, UDM is recommended by the panel as part of ongoing comprehensive risk monitoring in patients prescribed opioids for chronic pain.

 Argoff, Charles E; Alford, Daniel P; Fudin, Jeffrey; Adler, Jeremy A; Bair, Matthew J; Dart, Richard C; Gandolfi, Roy; McCarberg, Bill H; Stanos, Steven P; Gudin, Jeffrey A; Polomano, Rosemary C; and Webster, Lynn R, "Rational Urine Drug Monitoring in Patients Receiving Opioids for Chronic Pain: Consensus Recommendations."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 83.